Ford e-Transit review

 Anything we should know about the smaller Transits?

-Well, there aren’t any analogue dials in sight here, with even the smallest e-Courier getting dual 12.0-inch digital dial and infotainment displays, and the Custom an even bigger 13.0-inch touchscreen slap bang in the middle of its dash.
+Well, there aren’t any analogue dials in sight here, with even the smallest e-Courier getting dual 12in digital dial and infotainment displays, and the Custom an even bigger 13in touchscreen slap bang in the middle of its dash.

-Both run off Ford’s latest SYNC 4 system and it’s pretty good too, with sharp graphics and excellent responsiveness, plus adjustable shortcuts on the bottom row.
-But as ever there’s a real absence of any proper physical switchgear, and adjusting the climate settings and turning off the driver assist means diving into the menus.
+But as with the panel van there’s a real absence of any physical switchgear, and adjusting the climate settings and turning off the driver assist means diving into the menus.
 Argh!

 Otherwise they both clearly favour comfort over the utilitarian approach of old, though the passenger seat in the e-Courier offers absolutely no adjustment at all because of the load-through bulkhead behind it.
 Fair amount of hard plastics too.